sonatype/nexus-public/.github/ISSUE_TEMPLATE/issue-template.md

 If you believe you have found a security vulnerability, please use our [Bug Bounty Program](https://www.sonatype.com/report-a-security-vulnerability) to disclose responsibly.

-If you have a question about or an issue with publishing open source artifacts to Maven Central, please use the [OSSRH Issue Tracker](https://issues.sonatype.org/browse/OSSRH) instead.

 Thanks for creating an issue!
 Please fill out this form so we can be sure to have all the information we need, and to minimize back and forth.

 * What problem are you trying to solve?